BeLazy167/NHKDAO/README.md

 ## What is this repo?

-This is the code for the [public DeveloperDAO site](https://developerdao.com/).
+This is the code for the [public NHK DAO site](https://developerdao.com/).

 At the moment it allows members to view their genesis NFT by entering in its ID.
 As the community takes shape we will decide what this website becomes and build it as a collective.